Pregnancy & Breastfeeding

 Fish oils – healthy brain development and immune system

-Zinc – immune system of mother and cell development of baby
+Zinc – immune system of mother and cell development of baby, take after birth

-Vitamin B complex, particularly B6, B9 and B12 – mother’s nervous system, energy levels and prevention of neural tube defects
+Vitamin B-complex – mother’s nervous system, energy levels and prevention of neural tube defects

-Vitamin D – required to maintain calcium and phosphorus levels for your baby’s bones
+Vitamin D – required to maintain calcium and phosphorus levels for your baby’s and your bones

 Vitamin E – mother’s cardiovascular health, may prevent stretchmarks, immune support, antioxidant to remove damaging free radicals

 Probiotics – improves mother and baby’s immune and digestive systems, prevents pregnancy vaginal thrush that may occur.
 May prevent mental disorders such as post-partum depression or anxiety.

 It will probably not be possible to find a supplement that has all these nutrients.
 However, you can take numerous supplements that cover all bases.
 If you do this, please be sure that you are not taking too much of any one of these vitamins, as this can also be detrimental.
 Please see a qualified health care practitioner to ensure you are taking the right one(s) for you.
 Also, where you may be deficient in one vitamin, someone else may not be, but this can only really be determined by blood tests.